 Special rules apply if you buy a building from a previous business owner.
 In this case, you can only claim for the integral features and fixtures that they already claimed for.

 You will need to agree the value of the fixtures with the seller.
 You cannot make a claim unless you have an agreement.
 Read government guidance on 'Plant and machinery: allowances on fixtures when there's a change of ownership'.

 There is another reason for agreeing the value.
 It also means the person can claim capital allowances when selling assets in the proper way.

 You can only claim capital allowances for items in a residential property if either of these apply:

 Note: Special rules apply if you run a care business.
-Read the guidance titled 'Qualifying care relief for carers: HS236 Self Assessment helpsheet'.
+Read the guidance titled 'Qualifying care relief for carers' or the HS236 Self Assessment helpsheet.